At 14 years old, I picked an old nylon-stringed guitar and started strumming away to songs like Shout to the Lord and Days of Elijah in my bedroom.

 There were countless times I led worship for a seemingly small event and someone there asked me to do something bigger.
 That’s just how it works.
 No shortcuts.

-I hope I’ve given you some useful and practical tips and access to worship leaders training that will help you lead worship in your church.
+I hope I’ve given you some practical worship leading tips that will help on your journey.

-Yet, maybe I’ve been a little too practical so let me end with one thought:
+Now let me end with one final thought:

-Remember that 14 year old boy strumming away to Days of Elijah in his bedroom?
+Remember that 14-year-old lad strumming away to Days of Elijah in his bedroom?

 It has to start in that place of intimacy.